 I was born in Croatia where I have spent 18 years of my life.
 I moved to USA in 2012 because back home we do not have a chance to be a good student and a good athlete at the same time.
 I chose the Sports and Exercise Science Program at Seattle U because sport has a huge impact on my life.
 Since I was twelve, I have been playing volleyball.
 I went through some serious injuries during my career so far, and I learned a lot about my body just from having physical therapies.
 Since then, I want to learn more about it.
 The Sport and Exercise Science major will allow me to pursue my dreams.

-I was born in Seattle, and moved to this tiny little place near Covington, WA just before I turned three.
+I was born in Seattle, and moved to this tiny little place near Covington, WA. just before I turned three.
 I attended Kentlake High School, where I was greatly involved in many programs including music, theater, journalism, and National Honor Society.
 I've done ballet for my entire life, but only at a private studio.
 I never played sports for my school.
 I did, however, participate in the Athletic Training program for three years.
 I helped diagnose, treat, and rehabilitate sports injuries for all of our athletes in their various sports.
 It was through this program that I discovered my love of athletic training, and physical therapy.
 It's why I chose to be a Sports and Exercise Science major here at Seattle University.
 After graduation I plan to pursue a doctorate in physical therapy and work with teen athletes.

 I was born and raised in Kaneohe, Hawaii.
-I am currently a sophomore and declared SPEX as my major in the spring of 2012.
+I declared SPEX as my major in the spring of 2012.
 I played basketball, baseball and football in high school and due to a knee injury in my senior football season, I had ACL reconstruction done, and the physical rehab I went through gave me an idea of what being a physical therapist is like.
 I decided that I would also like to help people who need physical therapy.
 Having knee surgery gave me the idea to become a SPEX major and now am still deciding where I can take this degree for grad school.

 I grew up in Tacoma, Washington and attended Curtis Senior High School.
 Sports and exercise have always been a huge part of my life.
 While attending high school, I lettered for four years in basketball and lettered for one year in track.
 Here now at Seattle University, I still enjoy competing in various intermural sports and regularly visit the Connolly Center for physical activity.
 With a Sports and Exercise Science degree, I plan on pursuing a Physical Therapy position and to eventually own my own independent company in this field.
 It has always been my passion to help others and the major offered here at Seattle University allows me to do that.